Buying real estate in South Korea?

 Sources: Culture360, UNESCO, Dite Aisre

-7) Rural property prices will rise as remote work becomes common
+7) Property prices in rural areas will rise modestly as remote work becomes more prevalent

 Remote work is reshaping where people choose to live.